St. Andrew's Abbey: History

-In 1929, St. Andrew's Abbey in Bruges, Belgium founded St. Andrew's Priory in China, and until 1953, the monks of the Priory conducted missionary work among the people of China.
+In 1929, St. Andrew's Abbey in Bruges, Belgium founded St. Andrew's Priory in the Diocese of Shunqing, Sichuan, western China, and until 1953, the monks of the Priory conducted missionary work among the local people.

-In 1953, the Communists expelled all foreign priests as well as all religious brothers and sisters from the country.
+In 1953, the Chinese communists expelled all foreign priests as well as all religious brothers and sisters from the country.
 Forced to leave China behind, in 1955 the monks purchased the Hidden Springs Ranch where the monastery is now located.
 St. Andrew's Priory thus began its ministry in Valyermo, which is located in the High Desert of Southern California and within the boundaries of the Archdiocese of Los Angeles.
 It is not far from the communities of Palmdale, Lancaster and Wrightwood, California.

 Priory to Abbey

 In 1992, St. Andrew's Priory became an abbey.
 Father Francis Benedict, OSB was elected first abbot of St. Andrew's Abbey and received the abbatial blessing on August 2, 1992.
 Francis Benedict, served as abbot for sixteen years during which he served with unflagging devotion as shepherd of the monastery.
 The new Welcome Center and Youth Center Chapel are the most recent and visible reminders of Abbot Francis’ deep commitment to the community.
 Abbot Francis stepped down in 2008 and became known as Abbot Emeritus.
+Greatly beloved, on 20 July 2024 Father Francis Benedict died.